 If you like to enjoy a drink every now and then, but want to choose one that’s healthier, I recommend this refreshing basil lemon gin and tonic that’s has properties that are actually beneficial for you.

 How to Enjoy Healthier-for-You Cocktails

-In this recipe, we’re also using lemon and basil.
+- In this recipe, we’re also using lemon and basil.
 Lemon juice is highly alkalizing and a great detoxifier.
 It’s rich in vitamin C and natural bioflavanoids, too.
-Together with the lemon, basil helps temper the gin while bringing a bright and aromatic aroma to the tonic.
+Together with the lemon, basil helps temper the gin while bringing a bright and aromatic aroma to the drink.

 - 1 tablespoon fresh lemon juice